getify/You-Dont-Know-JS/up & going/ch2.md

 Generally, the same rules apply to a property name as to a variable identifier.
 However, certain words cannot be used as variables, but are OK as property names.
 These words are called "reserved words", and include the JS keywords (`for`, `in`, `if`, etc) as well as `null`, `true`, and `false`.

-**Note:** For more information about reserved words, see Appendix A of the *"Types & Grammar"* title of this book series.
+**Note:** For more information about reserved words, see Appendix A of the *Types & Grammar* title of this series.

 ### Function Scopes